 Recreation Hall: The Rec Hall is a large open room equipped with a stage.
 It is suitable for meetings, receptions, and a variety of other uses.
 The Dining Hall and Rec Hall are the only buildings with heat.

 Swimming Pool: There is a swimming pool at the camp that is operational from Memorial Day – Labor Day.
-It is available only if the permittee provides an American Red Cross certified lifeguard.
+It is available only if the permittee provides a certified lifeguard and documentation of certification.

 Activities and Amenities: